Collider phenomenology of new neutral scalars in a flavoured multi-Higgs model: Single production: feature selection and cuts

 As a suitable example, let us focus on the sample H1, with masses of the BSM fields fixed as\footnote{For their exact values, see Sec.~\ref{sec:BSM_scalars}.} $M_{H_2} = 600~\mathrm{GeV}$, $M_{H_3} = 900~\mathrm{GeV}$, $M_{A_2} = 300~\mathrm{GeV}$ and $M_{A_3} = 1~\mathrm{TeV}$.
-In this analysis, we consider different classification tests included in the toolkit, namely the Fisher, Likelihood, BDT, BDTD, BDTG, BDTB, SVM, DNN and MLP methods.
+In this analysis, we consider 9 different classification tests included in the toolkit, namely the Fisher, Likelihood, BDT, BDTD, BDTG, BDTB, SVM, DNN and MLP methods.
 We select the top ten observables which correspond to the method that offered the best accuracy in separating the signal from the backgrounds.
-The observables found to offer the best results are presented in Fig.~\ref{fig:best_observables}.
+In our case, we have found that the BDTD method performed the best.
+The observables that the BDTD method found to offer the best results are presented in Fig.~\ref{fig:best_observables}.
 Our initial estimates indicate that the best observables are $\Delta \Theta (\ell_1, \ell_2)$, $\Delta \Theta (j_1, j_2)$, $\Delta \Phi (\ell_1, \ell_2)$, $\Delta R (\ell_1, \ell_2)$, $\cos(\theta_{\ell_1, \ell_2})$, $p_T(\mathrm{Z^0})$, $p_T (\ell_1)$, $p_T(j_1)$, $p_T(j_2)$ and $\Delta R(A_{2,1}, A_{2,2})$ including both kinematic and angular variables.
 Notably, the mass distributions are not advantageous for the signal-background separation, typically under-performing in the classification.
 While the mass distributions of the backgrounds such as $\mathrm{Z^0}+\mathrm{jets}$ do not peak in the considered regions, the distributions from single-top and $t\bar{t}$ populate those domains of the phase space due to the top quark contribution running in internal propagators.
 In our analysis we have found that, indeed, angular distributions tend to offer a better separation than the kinematic ones.
-Additional information is shown in Fig.~\ref{fig:ROC_curve}, where we plot the receiver operating characteristic (ROC) curve, and in Fig.~\ref{fig:BDT_discr}, where we show the discriminant distributions for the three best performing methods -- BDTD, BDT and BDTG.
+Additional information is shown in Fig.~\ref{fig:ROC_curve}, where we plot the receiver operating characteristic (ROC) curves for the 9 different methods of classification tests, and in Fig.~\ref{fig:BDT_discr}, where we show the discriminant distributions for the three best performing methods -- BDTD, BDT and BDTG.
 Note that one can achieve a very good separation between the signal and the backgrounds using only the distributions shown in Fig.~\ref{fig:best_observables}.
 We also notice that, despite some small fluctuations, the test data, indicated with dots in \cref{fig:BDT_discr}, closely follows the results from the training dataset indicating low overfitting.

 This analysis strongly suggests that we can achieve a very good signal-from-background separation.
 Of course, in order to be able to establish exclusion limits on the BSM particles, one needs to make sure that the cuts involved in the analysis keep a substantial amount of the signal, while significantly reducing the corresponding backgrounds.